This is an excerpt from Linda’s book, Do No Harm™ Dog Training and Behavior Manual, available to download here.

-Dogs bark to repel intruders, for attention, during play, as an outlet for energy, or in separation distress.
 Barking is as natural a vocalization for dogs as speaking is for humans.
 Basic barking is normal, but incessant barking may indicate an unhappy dog that has developed a behavior problem.
-Here’re some non-aversive training tips to help bring some peace and quiet to your home.
+Here are some non-aversive training tips to help bring peace and quiet to your home.

-Remember this important Learning Principle: Behaviors that are rewarded increase in frequency, so reward your dog with attention, affection or treats only when she is calm.
+Teach your dog from the start that barking is not rewarded.
+If you have a multiple-dog household there is often an “instigator barker”, so train each dog separately starting with the instigator.
+Remember this important learning principle: Behaviors that are rewarded increase in frequency, so reward your dog with attention, affection, or treats only when she is calm.

-Alternatively, put your dog in a time-out until she calms herself down.
+Alternatively, put your dog in a quiet location until she calms herself down.
 Again, calm behavior gets the attention and treats, whereas barking doesn’t.
-Please see see Dr. Sophia Yin’s video on Counter-conditioning to change emotional response on her YouTube page or website.

-For outdoor noises try an audio blocker such as background TV or stereo and desensitize by pairing treats with the trigger sound.
-If dogs passing by or squirrels out in the yard set your dog off, rearrange and manage your dog’s location so there’s a visual blocker rather than a “guard station” where your dog stalks, sits or lies in wait.
-Provide your dog with novel stimuli to replace guarding activities and plenty of exercise to relieve pent-up energy.
+For recurring outdoor noises near your home, try an audio blocker such as background TV (happy channels only) or stereo (calming music only) and desensitize your dog by pairing treats with the trigger sound.
+If dogs passing by or squirrels out in the yard cause barking, rearrange and manage your dog’s location so there’s a visual blocker rather than a “guard station” where your dog stalks, sits, or lies in wait.
+Provide your dog with novel stimuli to replace guarding activities and give him plenty of exercise to relieve pent-up energy.

 What Not to Do

-The use of citronella collars, spray bottles, shouting or shaking cans of marbles near delicate ear structures have undesirable side-effects.
-Punishment may incite yourdog to aggress, become fearful, damage your relationship, and nurture a negative association/relationship with whatever or whoever your dog is barking at.
-We want your dog to calm down, not totter on the brink of aggression, or to shut down.
-Never punish her for barking–next time she may forego the bark and just bite.
+The use of citronella collars, electric bark collars, spray bottles, shouting, or shaking cans of marbles near delicate ear structures have unsuspected and undesirable side-effects.
+The use of these items is punishment.
+Punishment may incite your dog to aggress, become fearful, damage your relationship, and nurture a negative association/relationship with whatever or whoever your dog is barking at.
+We want your dog to calm down, not totter on the brink of aggression or shut down.
+Never punish your dog for barking because next time she may forego the bark and just bite.